ValgulNecron/kasuki/readme.md

 # Commands

+- General:
   - /info - show info about bot.
+  - /ping - check if the bot respond to command.
+  - /help - give a list of all command.
+- Anime:
+  - /anime - show info about anime.
+  - /comparison - compare 2 different user.
   - /level - show your level based on what you read and watched.
   - /user - show info about user.
-- /anime - show info about anime.
   - /manga - show info about manga.
   - /ln - show info about light novel.
   - /random - give a random anime or manga.
   - /staff - give information about a specified staff.

 # Credit